The only Powder Springs, GA Roofing Contractor

 1 OAK Roofing is fully certified and we work with the home owner when it comes to their needed roofing services.
 We understand the annoying factors a leaking roof cannot only bring to you financially but also the emotional toll involved.
 Nobody wants to see their home become harmed and if you are located in Cobb county or the surrounding areas we can act quickly to repair your Property’s roof.
 For emergency roof repair in the Powder Springs area call.

 Whether your roofing needs are big or small, from a simple home roof repair or complex re-roof, we are here to help you.
 No matter what the roof system is that you have selected, effective performance is obtained only through a superior installation.
 We have a working knowledge of all types of roofs; including shingle roofs, metal roofs, and tile roofs.
 Our quality assurance program gives you the peace of mind of knowing your new roof has been properly installed.
-We live and work in Kennesaw and are proud of the quality work we offer to our neighbors from Legacy Park to Mountain Park Estates and everywhere in between.
+We live and work in Cobb County and are proud of the quality work we offer to our neighbors from Legacy Park to Mountain Park Estates and everywhere in between.
 Give us a call today to schedule a free roof inspection!

 GAF Master Commercial Roofing Contractor in Powder Springs, GA